jan-xyz/box/README.md

 <!--this is still missing and needs more information -->

-This repository also provides a collection of Handlers that can be used off-the-shelf.
+This repository also provides a collection of Transports that can be used off-the-shelf.

 ## Usage in services